bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 singularity pull docker://parkinsonlab/metapro:develop   **[DO NOT RUN]**

-<br/><br/>Navigate to your workspace folder (we will be using the absolute path):
+<br/><br/>Navigate to your workspace and create new tutorial folder (we will be using the absolute path):
 ```
 cd /media/cbwdata/workspace

+mkdir metapro_tutorial/

+cd metapro_tutorial
 ```

-Launch MetaPro using Singularity in interactive mode (using the command: singularity shell &lt;path to pipline file&gt;):
+Launch MetaPro using Singularity in interactive mode (using the command: singularity shell &lt;path to pipline metapro.sif&gt;):
 ```
 singularity shell /media/cbwdata/MIC_data/Module6/Tools/metapro_develop.sif
 ```